 Budy headed to Denver for the 2018-19 season but only played eight games before leaving school and joining the Tri-City Storm of the US Hockey League where he scored 11 goals and added 20 assists in 31 games.
 Budy ended up committing to the University of North Dakota during his season in the USHL.

 After his season with the Storm, Budy decided to head back to his hometown of Langley and play another season with the Rivermen.
 In total, he played in 155 BCHL games spanning three years, scoring 56 goals and adding 94 assists.
-He restarts his college career this coming season with the Fighting Hawks.
+In 2021, Budy restarted his NCAA career with the University of North Dakota.
+He has nine points in 28 games for the Fighting Hawks.

 2018-19 – Alec Capstick